me-ve/interspace/README.md

 ## Commands
 - create - creates matrix through the standard input
 - draw - draws the matrix
+- editcol - edit first values in matrix column
+- editedge - edit specified edge length
+- editrow - edit first values in matrix row
 - exit - exits program
 - history - displays all commands input by user
 - load - loads matrix from the file
-- shortestpath - returns path with shortest length for specified two vertices (planned)
+- shortestpath - returns path with shortest length for specified two vertices (not implemented yet)
 - help - displays commands

 ## Format of matrix in the file